 The term “Alt-A mortgage” gets thrown around a lot, and for good reason.
 It’s kind of the generic term for any loan that isn’t prime (A-paper) or subprime.
 And its definition is really dependent on the investor who sets the guidelines and how it’s packaged and sold on the secondary market.

-That said, it’s one of those mortgage terms that isn’t easily defined.
+As such, it’s one of those mortgage terms that isn’t easily defined.
 It means different things to different banks and lenders, and many characteristics that make up an Alt-A loan are often gray.
 But I’ll do my best to give you the general idea.

 Perhaps one of the most overwhelming characteristics of Alt-A mortgages is their tendency to be limited documentation loans.
 Most so-called Alt-A loans are not full doc, meaning income is not verified, but rather stated or thrown out altogether.